Mariussgal/ERC20-ARBITRUM-ONE-smart-contract/README.md

-# Deploying an ERC20 Token on BASE
+# Deploying an ERC20 Token on ARBITRUM ONE

 This repository contains a guide and the example of a smart contract for deploying an ERC20 token on ARBITRUM ONE.